Custom Work Pricing

 Repair bikes that are/have been neglected

-*We also don’t currently practice black magic and can’t make your bike do something it wasn’t meant to do (unless we can J, ask, don’t tell/demand).
+*We also don’t currently practice black magic and can’t make your bike do something it wasn’t meant to do (unless we can, Please ask, don’t tell/demand).

-*We don’t discriminate based on any immutable characteristics, but we do against entitled people, and those who use yelp.
+*We don’t discriminate based on any immutable characteristics, but we do against rude or entitled people, and yelpers.

 Hand-crafted, custom frame built with premium Columbus tubing.